 Your practice for today is to spend fifteen minutes revising a piece of your writing.
 It might be a short story you’ve written, an excerpt of your work in progress, or even a practice you’ve shared on another Write Practice article.

-Bonus points if you are revising a piece that has already been reviewed by beta readers!
+Bonus points if you are revising a piece that has already been critiqued by an editor or other writers!

 When you are finished, share your work in the comments.
 And don’t forget to comment on other writers’ revisions!